 - A retention label that retains-only for seven years

-Outcome: The item is retained for seven years because retention takes precedence over deletion and seven years is the longest retention period.
-At the end of this retention period, the item is deleted because of the delete action from the retention policies that was deferred while the item was retained.
+Outcome: The item is retained for seven years because retention takes precedence over deletion and seven years is the longest retention period for the item.
+At the end of this retention period, the item is permanently deleted because of the delete action from the retention policies.

-Although the two retention policies have different dates for the delete actions, the earliest the item can be deleted is at the end of the longest retention period, which is longer than both deletion dates.
-In this example, there is no conflict to resolve for the deletion dates so all conflicts are resolved by the second level.
+Although the two retention policies have different dates for the delete actions, the earliest the item can be permanently deleted is at the end of the longest retention period, which is longer than both deletion dates.

 An item has the following retention settings applied to it: